Weggler/ngbem/docs/ngbem/short_and_sweet/Maxwell_Formulations.md

 - The indirect ansatz for Dirichlet problem is often called **EFIE** (electric field integral equation).
 - The indirect ansatz for Neumann problem is often called **MFIE** (magnetic field integral equation).
+- MFIE equation is only valid on closed boundaries whereas EFIE holds in a generalized form on open screens
-- Also the magnetic field leads to boundary integral equations  $\boldsymbol j$ and  $\boldsymbol j^t$.
-The boundary integral equation is are integral equations of second type.
+- Also the magnetic field leads to boundary integral equations for  $\boldsymbol j$ and  $\boldsymbol j^t$.
+The boundary integral equations are integral equations of second type.
+- For low frequencie problems it is necessary to introduce explicitly the electrostatic potential.
+This leads to an additional equation which is a weak form of the continuity equation relating traces on the boundary holds.
+Here the normal trace, i.e. the Neuman trace of the electrostatic potential pops up.
+- Scattering at arbitrary dielectrics and pec bodies leads to a system of equations which is coupled by corresponding interface conditions.
+- In case the wave number $\kappa$ corresponds to an interior eigenvalue of $\mathbf{curl}\mathbf{curl}$ the BIE is not uniquely solvable.
+Instead of EFIE one consideres the combined electric field integral equation (CFIE).
 - consider $H^{-\frac12}(\mathrm{curl}_\Gamma,\Gamma)$ conforming finite elements for test and trial space.
 Here is the hypersingular operator entry $lk$

 $$ \mathrm{D}_{lk} = \int\limits_\Gamma \int\limits_\Gamma \displaystyle{ \frac{1}{4\,\pi} \, \frac{e^{i\,\kappa\,\|x-y\|}}{\| x-y\|} } \, \langle \boldsymbol n(y)\times \boldsymbol v_l(y), \boldsymbol n(x) \times \boldsymbol \varphi_k(x)\rangle\, \mathrm{d}\sigma_y \, \mathrm{d}\sigma_x - \int\limits_\Gamma \displaystyle{ \frac{1}{4\,\pi}\, \frac{e^{i\,\kappa\,\|x-y\|}}{\| x-y\|} } \, \mathrm{curl}_\Gamma \,\boldsymbol v_l(y)\, \mathrm{curl}_\Gamma\,\boldsymbol \varphi_k(x) \mathrm{d}\sigma_y \mathrm{d}\sigma_x   $$